I’m not very flexible.. Can I do yoga?

 Do I need my own kit?

-As long as you book in advance I can supply you with one of my mats as well as other props.
+If you are coming to one of my in-person classes/events, as long as you book in advance I can supply you with one of my mats as well as other props.
 You may want to bring your own blanket for relaxation and a bottle of water to keep you hydrated.
 As your practice develops you may even wish to invest in your own mat.
+If you join me for one of my online classes, you will definitely require your own mat at home.

 Is yoga a religion?